What If We Lose This?

 This letter is a difficult one to write and I imagine for you it will be hard to read.

-If you know me personally, and I hope you do (if not let’s meet!) you would know that my cup runneth over with positivity.
-I more often than not have a smile on my face and a bounce in my step.
-This was not the case last night.
+If you know me personally, and I hope you do (if not let’s meet!), you would know that my cup runneth over with positivity.
+I more often than not have a smile on my face, and a bounce in my step.
+This was not the case at the most recent Dover City Council meeting.

-Last night you, our lovers of the Syringa Trail Community were labeled as a group that drives recklessly, throws trash out your window, creates nuisance issues because of the loud laughter and screams that come off the sled hill and the trails, you disobey rules and bike, hike or ski trails with headlamps on after hours, you camp in the parking lot, you don’t respect wildlife and you create havoc by coming in droves to spend time in the woods.
+Last night you, our lovers of the Syringa Trail Community were labeled as a group that drives recklessly, throws trash out your window, creates nuisance issues due to loud laughter and screams that come off the sled hill and the trails, you disobey rules and bike, hike or ski trails with headlamps on after hours, you camp in the parking lot, you don’t respect wildlife and you create havoc by coming in droves to spend time in the woods.
+I know you, and I know this description of you is so far from the truth.

-We didn’t get here because we are any of these things.
+Not once have we had a complaint about Pine Street Woods come from the City of Dover or a neighbor.
 In the six years since Pine Street Woods opened it has been a place full of community.
 I can’t count the number of people I have met on the trails excited to make conversation, nor can I count on one hand the trash I have had to pick up – because YOU don’t let even a wayward tissue linger there for more than a few hours.
 The sounds of the children may be the number one thing the neighbor dislikes but those noises make me (and I suspect you) know that we are doing something right.
 I have found all of you protective, respectful and grateful for what we have created as a community.
-And not once have we had a complaint about Pine Street Woods come from the City of Dover or a neighbor.
-I know all this in my heart and it is what I tried to represent in my presentation, but a whole lot of words fall flat when there is no one standing up behind me to put a face to our trail community.
+I know all this in my heart and it is what I tried to represent in my presentation, but these words fall flat when there is no one standing up behind me to put a face to our trail community.

-I assume most of you thought, ah, KLT will just be fine – everyone loves them – they don’t need me.
+Most of you likely thought, “Ah KLT will just be fine – everyone loves them – they don’t need me.”
 Please know that nothing you value or believe in is safe when it comes to a city, county, state or national public process.
-If you don’t show up and stand up, you could lose what you love tomorrow.
-The vote was 3-2 last night, we just barely were given our SUP to operate the Sled Hill.
-Dreams we had for what we could do there were stripped out of the permit and stipulations were added.
+If you don’t show up and stand up, you could lose what you love.
+The vote was 3-2 last night.
+We just barely were given our Special Use Permit to operate the Sled Hill.
+Dreams were stripped out of the permit and stipulations were added.

-I only tell you this story so that if ever there is anything on a city, county, state or national agenda that you believe in and it would change your life to lose, think about this night in Dover and make the decision to put words to what is important to you.
+I tell you this story because, if ever there is anything on a city, county, state or national agenda that you believe in and it would change your life to lose, your voice is needed in the room.

-We are really fighting hard to continue to create special places in nature that welcome everyone.
-The next time we need to stand up and speak to what we value as a community, we hope you will show up and stand up next to us.
+We are fighting hard to create special places in nature that welcome everyone.
+The next time we stand up and speak to what we value as a community, we hope you will show up and stand up next to us.

 In service,